metio/terraform-provider-k8s/docs/data-sources/notification_toolkit_fluxcd_io_alert_v1beta1_manifest.md

 - `api_version` (String) API version of the referent
 - `kind` (String) Kind of the referent
 - `match_labels` (Map of String) MatchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.
 - `namespace` (String) Namespace of the referent